 The special relationship is not what it seems.
 It is an appearance that is designed to deceive, to hide its real content.
 The appearance says that it’s all about love and joining.
 But the reality is that each person has placed a series of heavy demands on the other, which enslave their partner to their own needs.
 The following two passages speak of this:

-How happy would your dreams become if you were not the one who gave the “proper” role to every figure which the dream contains.
+How happy would your dreams become if you were not the one who gave the “proper” role to every figure that the dream contains.
 No one can fail but your idea of him, and there is no betrayal but of this.
-(T-29.IV.5:1-2)
+(T-29.V.5:1-2)

 This passage is talking about how we assign a role to every figure (body) in our dream (our life).
 It is this act of assignment that causes us fear—fear that the person will not play their role properly.
 And it is only this assignment that causes us to feel betrayed.

-Someone, perhaps, you fear and even hate; someone you think you love who angered you; someone you call a friend, but whom you see as difficult at times or hard to please, demanding, irritating or untrue to the ideal he should accept as his, according to the role you set for him.
-(W-pI.78.4:5)
+Someone, perhaps, you fear or even hate; someone you think you love who angers you; someone you call a friend, but whom you see as difficult at times or hard to please, demanding, irritating, or untrue to the ideal he should accept as his according to the role you set for him.
+(W-78.5:2)

 This is a set of instructions for choosing someone to forgive, which means you are trying to locate someone you have resentments toward.
 Notice the last item: someone who is “untrue to the ideal he should accept as his, according to the role you set for him.”
 The implication is clear: You set a role for someone; he doesn’t accept it as his; you get resentful.